GUI Overview

 Scale

 This determines the musical scale of your MIDI input.
-Select from the 15 options in the dropdown menu, and adjust where the scale begins using the root note
+Select from the 15 options in the dropdown menu, and adjust where the scale begins using the root note dial.

 When activated, any notes that fall outside of the scale are shifted to the nearest semitone within the selected scale - keeping your performance in key at all times.